ansible/ansible/docs/docsite/rst/user_guide/modules_support.rst

 Certified
 `````````

-Certified modules are part of a future planned program currently in development.
+:ref:`Certified<certified_supported>` modules are part of a future planned program currently in development.

 Community
 `````````